 One week we’re feeling energetic so we send off 10 resumes.
 The week after we’re feeling burnt out and send out none.
-The week after that we send out 1 resume and wonder what happened to those 10 applications we submitted earlier in the month.
+The week after that we send out one resume and wonder what happened to those 10 applications we submitted earlier in the month.
 The week after, still sweating about those apps, we shoot off an email checking in with the hiring manager of the job we really want.
 “Hi Denise, I just wanted to check if you saw my last email and received my materials.
 I’m still interested.
 Please read my resume if you haven’t already.
 Hire me, h i r e m e, HIRE ME.”

 That adds up to a job search cycle that ramps up your anxiety while also being ineffective.
-While having developing a job search system that works for you may sound like too much, it will significantly reduce your workload in the long run, increase your chances of being noticed by hiring managers and help to manage the anxiety that goes along with looking for a job.
+While developing a job search system that works for you may sound like too much, it will significantly reduce your workload in the long run, increase your chances of being noticed by hiring managers, and help to manage the anxiety that goes along with looking for a job.
 One easy way to begin organizing is to start using a job search log to keep track of your efforts.

 What Is A Job Search Log?